Roman army mutiny in 342 BC: Livy's account

 According to Livy, Valerius brought forward a proposal granting immunity to all who had taken part in the secession during an assembly of the people at the Peteline Grove.
 A Lex Sacrata ("sacred law") that no one should be struck from the military list against his will was also passed, and furthermore a law that no one who had been military tribune could afterwards be centurion, this law was made due to one Publius Salonius, who had every year been either military tribune or first centurion, and that the cavalry should have their pay reduced for having acted against the mutineers.
-Some of Livy's sources also stated that a tribune of the plebs, Lucius Genucius, secured the passage of laws declaring usury illegal, that no one could be reelected to the same office within less than ten years or hold more than one office at the same time, and that both consuls could be elected from the plebs.
+Some of Livy's sources also stated that a tribune of the plebs, Lucius Genucius, secured the passage of laws declaring usury illegal, that no one could be re-elected to the same office within less than ten years or hold more than one office at the same time, and that both consuls could be elected from the plebs.
 In Livy's opinion, the mutiny must have been of considerable strength if they managed to extract all these concessions.

 Modern views

 The Peteline Grove was also the location where Marcus Manlius was condemned, and is likely a fictional addition.
 It is unclear why the Romans needed a law protecting soldiers from involuntary delistment.
 Possibly the law was intended as a restriction on consular powers, especially if the consuls had used their powers arbitrarily to quell the mutiny.
+It has been suggested that debtors were protected from legal actions by creditors during terms of enlistment, and so maintaining a debtor's name on the list of service provided him some measure of protection.
 It is unlikely that purpose of the law barring military tribunes from becoming centurions were intended to protect military tribunes from demotion since the military tribunate had been made elective in 362.
 A possibility is that this law clearly defined the military tribune as outranking the centurion and ensured these two offices were held in ascending order.
 Another possibility is to accept the story of Publius Salonius as genuine.
 Perhaps already existing regulations had banned individuals from being military tribunes in consecutive years, but Salonius had broken these in spirit by repeated switches between first centurion and military tribune.
 In later years military tribunes were usually young men of prominent families while centurion was the highest rank a commoner could aspire to after years of military service.
 This important social distinction might have been caused either accidentally or deliberately by this law.